s4nt14go/step-fns-renew-lambda-TO/README.md

   <img src="doc/intermediate.png" />
 </p><br />

-It's possible to configure how much seconds takes every item to be processed creating an `.env` file like:
+It's possible to configure how many seconds takes every item to be processed creating an `.env` file like:
 ```dotenv
 TASK_TAKES=<number of seconds>
 ```